Coachbot-Swarm/submission_repo/README.md

 ##### robot.send_msg(msg)

-Parameters: msg should be a string that is less than 64 bytes or it will be truncated.
+Parameters: msg should be a string/struct that is less than 64 bytes or it will be truncated.
 This msg can be the output of the struck.pack() function explained in the section below.

 Output: True is successful, False if not